 Sonovoids must be tied down securely to solid foundation or to the form bottom.
 Sonovoids should not be tied down to rebar as this may result in floating of the rebar.
-Recommended spacing of tie-downs for horizontal voids can be found here.

 Where do I get an MSDS or SDS for Sonotubes?